 Presbyterian governance structure is multilevel, and its top-down component is the authority of those in Christ’s church who hold special office, elders who make up its several judicatories, or courts.
 This is poimenical authority: the ministerial and declarative power of shepherds and overseers, which the Westminster Divines identified as jure divino: by divine law.

 According to the replete examples of Scripture, these courts which govern in regular gradation are:

 - The session or consistory, which is the body of elders over the local congregation, comprised of teaching elders (pastors) and ruling elders (lay elders);

-- The presbytery, or the judicial organ of a region, comprising all of a geographical area’s teaching elders and ruling elders who are delegated to represent their parishioners; and
+- The presbytery or classis, which is the judicial organ of a region, comprising all of a geographical area’s teaching elders and ruling elders who are delegated to represent their parishioners; and

 According to classic Reformed theology — grounded in the example of the Scriptures — no ruling body of a particular church autonomously rules, that is, without checks and balances.
 Every church judicatory with all its officers must be accountable with review and control in its jurisdiction of the Lord’s doctrine, order and discipline.